murilocaniloiambrosio-ai/murilocaniloiambrosio-ai/README.md

 ---

-## 🚀 Featured Projects
+## Featured Projects

 <details>
-<summary><strong>🏗️ DEVFORGE — Creative Tech Brand & Portfolio Platform</strong></summary>
+<summary><strong>DEVFORGE — Creative Tech Brand & Portfolio Platform</strong></summary>

 <br/>

 A full cyberpunk-aesthetic creative brand platform engineered from scratch as an independent passion project.
-DEVFORGE represents original UI engineering pushed to its limits — immersive animations, a coherent neon design system, and a visual identity strong enough to stand as a product on its own.
+DEVFORGE showcases original UI engineering pushed to its limits — immersive animations, a coherent neon design system, and a visual identity strong enough to stand as a product on its own.

 <div align="center">